 Background

-The proliferation in the availability and use of data has made the need to protect this information against unauthorized access increasingly important.
-Policymakers and the private sector play important roles in establishing the guardrails that will allow data uses that bring lasting consumer benefits, while providing data security protections aligned with AARP’s data privacy and security principles.
+There has been a proliferation in the availability and use of data.
+The need to protect this information against unauthorized access has become increasingly important.
+Policymakers and the private sector play important roles in establishing the guardrails that allow data uses that bring lasting consumer benefits.
+At the same time, data security protections aligned with AARP’s data privacy and security principles should be provided.

-There are an estimated nearly 500 million active Social Security numbers (SSNs).
+Some types of data are sensitive and need heighted protections.
+For example, according to the Federal Trade Commission, the unauthorized disclosure of health, financial, and precise location personal information is especially harmful.
+Social Security Numbers (SSNs) likewise need heightened security protections.
 Because government agencies and private businesses often use SSNs for a wide range of purposes unrelated to Social Security, the SSN has become the de facto national identifier.
 For this reason, SSNs are particularly valuable to identity thieves.
-They are used to assume the identity of another individual and commit fraud.
-They therefore require heightened protective measures.
-Agencies and businesses have begun replacing SSNs with specialized ID numbers to better protect customers’ identities.
-For example, starting in 2018, new Medicare cards have a Medicare-specific number on them in place of an SSN (see also Medicare).
+They can be used to assume the identity of another individual and commit fraud.
+Agencies and businesses are routinely replacing SSNs with specialized ID numbers to better protect customers’ identities.
+For example, in 2018, new Medicare cards began using a Medicare-specific number on them in place of an SSN.

 Experts recommend that product developers build strong security protections into connected devices from the earliest stages of product development.
 Devices should be “secure by design.”
 This means that the device has been designed from the ground up to ensure security.
 It is also important that devices are “secure by default” so that security protections are automatically active the moment the device is first used.
 Consumers should not have to take additional steps to configure the device for greater security.